fresheneesz/asyncFuture/README.md

 asyncFuture
 ============

-A simple, powerful library for managing asynchrous control flow and synchronizing asynchronous calls.
+A simple, powerful library for managing asynchrnous control flow and synchronizing asynchronous calls.